sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

 Each module of the Sage library must be packaged in exactly one distribution package.
 However, modules in a package may be included in different distribution packages.
-In this regard, there is an important constaint that an ordinary package (directory with ``__init__.py`` file) cannot be split into more than one distribution package.
+In this regard, there is an important constraint that an ordinary package (directory with ``__init__.py`` file) cannot be split into more than one distribution package.